cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

   both are contained in the `GenesisState` of the consumer CCV module.
   The `GenesisState` is distributed to all operators that need to start a full node of the consumer chain (the mechanism of distributing the `GenesisState` is outside the scope of this specification).
-  > Note that although the mechanism of distributing the `GenesisState` is outside the scope of this specification, a possible approach would entail the creator of the proposal to spawn the new consumer chain to distribute the `GenesisState` via the gossip network and to add the hash of `GenesisState` in the proposal.
+  > Note that although the mechanism of distributing the `GenesisState` is outside the scope of this specification, a possible approach is described in the [technical specification](./technical_specification.md#ccv-ccf-initg1).
   >
   > Note that at genesis, the validator set of the consumer chain matches the validator set of the provider chain.
 - **Connection handshake**: A relayer (as defined in [ICS 18](../../relayer/ics-018-relayer-algorithms)) is responsible for initiating the connection handshake (as defined in [ICS 3](../../core/ics-003-connection-semantics)).